-2) To maintain and promote high levels of progress in early reading, phonics and vocabulary development
+2) To maintain and promote high levels of progress in early reading and reading attainment throughout the school

 There is a huge raft of research that shows the impact that success in early reading can have in future life – particularly as a predictor of future academic success and as a building block for social mobility.
 This is widely discussed in the DfE’s July 2021, Teaching the foundations of literacy, Reading Framework.